smejkka3/VIvaTech_Hackaton/README.md

 # VivaTech_Hackaton

-tensorflow classifier of car images that can label the image with: "not car", "good car", "low damaged car" and "highly damaged car" for usage in android studio for the G-Scan APP
+Deep learning classifier of car images that can label the image with: "not car", "good car", "low damaged car" and "highly damaged car" for usage in the G-Scan APP.
+Proof of concept for VivaTech hackathon.

-## Requisites:
-python
-tensorflow - pip install tensorflow

-## Usage:
-python classifier.py "path_to_image"

 ## Examples:
 [videoexample](https://www.youtube.com/watch?v=gcKHIUg8Dbs)